8 day camping tour late July

 This shot is from the middle of the Landmannalaugar park.
 We were here at midnight, but decided to return at 03.00 to catch the morning sun.

 This beautiful picture was taken from behind Seljalandsfoss on the final day and it was to be the final shot of the long 8 day tour.
 David stood in exactly the right spot to take advantage of this late evening light.
 This was about 40 minutes before sunset.

-This shot was taken at the amazing geothermal field at Namafell, North Iceland.
+This shot was taken at the amazing geothermal field at Námaskarð, North Iceland.
 The sky was something else.
-Not only the most beautiful I had ever seen at this location, but it lasted for around an hour – the beauty of shooting during the nights at this time of the year.
+Huge lenticular clouds filled the sky and turned red with the setting sun.
+This was not only the most beautiful sky I had ever seen at this location, but it lasted for around an hour.
+This is the beauty of shooting during the nights at this time of the year.

 Many thanks to David, for excellent company on this long tour.